WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Workflow/Methods/placeObject.md

 **position** *Array of 2 Units*

  The left top starting point used for placing the article’s template, in the form (top, left).
-Th origin of the place is the top left corner of the page or spread object given.
+The origin of the place is the top left corner of the page or spread object given.

 **Return value** *Array Of PageItem*